ryu-compin/pwa4wp/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/pwa4wp` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the `PWA for WordPress` screen to configure the plugin
+1. If "Current PWA Status" in main panel is not working, press "START" button.
 1. done!